 If you're facing persistent sleep difficulties, it's essential to consult a healthcare professional for a comprehensive evaluation and medical advice.
 This may include sleep studies, cognitive behavioral therapy, or assessments for underlying health issues like generalized anxiety disorder, social anxiety, post-traumatic stress disorder, or panic disorder.

 A lack of sleep is not only detrimental to your physical health but also to your mental health.
-Your CARE membership enables you to get insight into the biomarkers in your blood that reflect your present health status.
+A comprehensive health check-up at CARE enables you to get insight into the biomarkers in your blood that reflect your present health status.
 These biomarkers can tell you about possible gaps in your health and detect changes early.
 Your health should not be a variable; if you can optimize it, you should do that.

 Elena is an enthusiastic Health Coach and blog writer at CARE, with a passion for holistic medicine and health.
 Previously, Elena worked for almost five years as a coach leading retreats, workshops, and seminars.
 These included mind-body therapy: breath work, meditation, and massage; as well as energy force therapy: reiki, and qi gong; and third expressive therapy: movement, writing and support groups.
 Elena shares exciting articles on the blog, on the topic of where the alternative and traditional medicine intersect with Western Medicine.
 Elena is also the driving force behind the CARE community.
 In her spare time, she enjoys hiking, traveling to remote locations and dancing.
 You might also see her on the lake of Zurich as a coast guard.
 Join her on her journey to learn more about health and discover the world of preventive medicine!
 Visit all articles written by Elena!